“For this is the message that you heard from the beginning, that we should love one another…”

 The origin of life is the conversion of a Christian.
 The gospel puts believers into one family.
 It unites them in Christ as members of His family.
 This should generate family love, Christ’s love within one another.

 Fellowship with God [righteousness] is inseparable from love.
 The God of light is also the God of love.
 Knowing this God of love enables us to love beyond human love.

 Loving some members of the family of God is not easy, but God wants us to love unloving Christians.
 You may have heard the following jingle that reveals the true state of love among some believers today,

 “To dwell above with the saints we love,

 But to live below the saints we know,

 Well, that’s another story.”

-As Nelson drew his ship to battle against the Dutch fleet, two of his English officers were quarrelling.
-He flung himself between them and pointing to the ships of Holland said, “Gentlemen, there are your enemies!”
+As Nelson drew his ship to battle against the Dutch fleet, two of his English officers quarreled.
+He flung himself between them and, pointing to the ships of Holland, said, “Gentlemen, there are your enemies!”
 Our enemies are not fellow Christians.